PuffMeow/schema2ts/README.md

 This is a tool that can help you transform your JSON Schema to TypeScript interface quickly🧲.

-If you want a faster implementation, you can see [rusty-schema2ts](https://github.com/PuffMeow/rusty-schema2ts), it uses napi-rs to implement and it is faster than this TypeScript version.

-**1.3kb** after gzip.

 [Git repository](https://github.com/PuffMeow/schema2ts).
-If you like it, please give me a little star♥
+If you like it, please give me a little star♥, thanks~

+If you want a faster implementation, you can see [rusty-schema2ts](https://github.com/PuffMeow/rusty-schema2ts), it uses napi-rs to implement and it's faster than this TypeScript version.

 ## Install